 You can’t help but fall in love with this big cat!

-However, when this cat runs, it's no mystery; you will hear them coming!
+This feline is funny to watch; when this cat runs, it’s no mystery; you will hear them coming!
 They romp and play and are a joy to watch; this big giant is not light on its feet by any means!